sfernandes-gim/learn-hackathons/Hackerearth_Price_Detection/README.md

-This solution was for a Hackathon for getting the lowest price as per said demand (Supervised)
+This solution was for a Hackathon for getting the lowest price as per said demand (Supervised Learning)

 Accuracy: 99.86% (Rank 9, Top 1.9 %)

 Problem_Statement: https://www.hackerearth.com/problem/machine-learning/predict-the-lowest-price-8-9ffabe00/